deftjs/DeftJS/README.md

 	* Resolves dependencies by class instance, factory function or value.
 	* Supports singleton and prototype resolution of class instance and factory function dependencies.
 	* Offers eager and lazy instantiation of dependencies.
-	* Capable of injecting into Ext JS class configs and properties.
-	* Injects dependencies before the class constructor is executed.
+	* Injects dependencies into Ext JS class configs and properties before the class constructor is executed.

 # API